taosdata/TDengine/docs/en/14-reference/03-taos-sql/10-function.md

 **Usage Instructions**:

 - Does not support operations like +, -, \*, /; for example, `csum(col1) + csum(col2)`.
 - Can only be used with aggregation functions.
-This function can be applied to both ordinary tables and supertables.
+This function can be applied to both basic tables and supertables.

 ### DERIVATIVE